Antisocial behaviour in public housing

 Tenants, neighbours and the community can have a voice in the Tribunal with the introduction of Neighbourhood Impact Statements.
 Neighbours will have the opportunity to contribute to a Statement which will help the Tribunal understand how a tenant’s antisocial behaviour has affected them and the broader community.

 Most new tenants will be put onto a 12 month probationary lease when they come into public housing.
 Probationary leases set expectations of tenants from the start of their tenancy to pay rent, show respect for neighbours and meet the other conditions of their lease.

 What's changed for tenants

 From 30 November 2018, the process for managing minor and moderate antisocial behaviour has changed.

 A text alternative to the flowchart is available.

-FACS encourages tenants found responsible for antisocial behaviour to engage with a support service to address their behaviour issues.
-Tenants with a first instance of substantiated minor and moderate antisocial behaviour are asked to refer themselves to a support provider and provide evidence to FACS within 14 days that they have done so.
+DCJ encourages tenants found responsible for antisocial behaviour to engage with a support service to address their behaviour issues.
+Tenants with a first instance of substantiated minor and moderate antisocial behaviour are asked to refer themselves to a support provider and provide evidence to DCJ within 14 days that they have done so.
 Tenants who do refer themselves to a support provider and provide evidence of this within 14 days, will be issued with a warning.
 Tenants who do not, will be issued with a first strike.
 This provides tenants with an incentive to seek support, resolve behaviour issues and sustain their tenancies.